-‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock And The Monster
+‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock, And The Monster

 “They know exactly my voice, my tone and everything,” the Common Knowledge host said.

-A previous report from The Inquisitrrevealed that the smash series was recently picked up for a second season by Fox, and Joey thinks it would be well worth it for some of the other stars of NSYNC to try their hand at the competition.
+A previous report from the Inquisitr revealed that the smash series was recently picked up for a second season by Fox, and Joey thinks it would be well worth it for some of the other stars of NSYNC to try their hand at the competition.

 Sorry I had too plus they specifically told me …..don’t tell Nick Lachey https://t.co/N2cpM5u8ez